eramons/techblog/content/post/cozy.md

 ## 7. Create instance

-The Dockerfile includes instructions for downloading the latest cozy-stack binary, create directories, create a cozy user, set permissions, create the vault keys and finally start cozy-stack serve.
-The creation of the instance must be done manually once by each user and it must not be part of the docker image.
+The Dockerfile includes commands for downloading the latest cozy-stack binary, create directories, create a cozy user, set permissions and finally start _cozy-stack serve_.
+The creation of the instances must be done manually after deployment, using the binary.
+The creation of the instances is not part of the image build.

 For executing the cozy-stack binary to create my cozy instance, I logged into the running container:
 ```